diasks2/pragmatic_segmenter/README.md

 **Version 0.3.18**
 * Performance optimizations

+**Version 0.3.19**
+* Treat a parenthetical following an abbreviation as part of the same segment

 ## Contributing

 If you find a text that is incorrectly segmented using this gem, please submit an issue.